What is a Physician Assistant?

 The first time pass rate on the PANCE for our 5 most recent graduating classes has been 100%.
-In addition, the classes have scored at or above the national average on sub-scores of both the PANCE and PACKRAT.
 The students consistently demonstrate excellent patient care as assessed by preceptors during clinical rotations, formative and summative faculty assessments, and employer surveys.
 To view PANCE performance please visit National Certifying Examination Five Year First Time Taker Summary Report.

 Goal 3: The program will ensure the development of excellent interpersonal skills essential for the effective practice of medicine as a physician assistant.

 During the didactic year, faculty members assess professionalism and interpersonal skills during formative assessments of history-taking skills as well as classroom interactions before students may progress to the clinical year.
 Preceptors of students during the clinical year and employers of graduates have consistently rated our students’ interpersonal and communication skills favorably on clinical rotation evaluations and employers’ surveys, respectively.

 Goal 4: The program will educate physician assistants who will meet the healthcare needs of the regions served by the partner institutions.

 The Master of Science in Physician Assistant Studies was first offered to the graduating class of 2006.
 Since that time, 91% of our graduates have stayed and helped meet the needs of the tri-state area served by the partner institutions.

 The Bureau of Labor Statistics estimates the national median average salary is $86,410 in 2010.
 The 2010 median average salary in Wisconsin for 2010 is $87,100 and $88,800 in Minnesota , per the U.S. Department of Labor sponsored Career One Stop .